creativeyashi/Projects/README.md

 # Projects

-This is for showcasing my all projects and foe downloading source code from github
+This is for showcasing my all projects and for downloading source code from github